joannie1260/galerie_images/README.md

 # galerie_images
-Simple script to add url pictire at a static page.
+Simple script to add url picture at a static page.